pkmn/engine/docs/PROTOCOL.md

 that $X' = 5X+1 \bmod 256$ and $X'' = 5X'+1 \bmod 256$.
 We want $X'' = 119$ as that will cause
 Metronome to use Mirror Move, so $X' = 126$ and $X = 25$.

-Thus we can start with a seed of `[126, 119, 25, 126, 119, 25, 126]` to achieve 10 levels of
+Thus we can start with a seed of `[25, 126, 56, 25, 126, 56, 25, 126, 56, 25]` to achieve 10 levels
-recursive Metronome → Mirror Move calls.
+of recursive Metronome → Mirror Move calls from the output values.
 This is an **upper bound** (in reality it would be impossible to set up the rest of the battle, do 10 rounds of recursion, and still have optimal rolls on the other side to be able to obtain maximum log size) and only applies to a single player (as mentioned above the only way to have Mirror Move copy Metronome is if the opponent is locked into a charging move from a previous Metronome call).

 There are then two hypothetical scenarios we need to consider to determine upper bound on the maximum log size of a single update - one where a single player gets to benefit from the Metronome →